peidevs/homepageBeta/content/about.md

 <img src="https://secure.meetupstatic.com/s/img/2982428616572973604/noPhoto_80.gif" />
 </figure>
 <div class="loop__content clearfix">
-Ryan Palmer - Original Member of the group.
+<strong>Ryan Palmer</strong> - Original Member of the group.
 Ryan taught the group early about tinkering with gadgets and Continuous Integration.
 Ryan was always a positive influence on the group until an employment opportunity took his talents to Toronto.
 </div>
 </article>